-The Sony ZV-1 is the most powerful pocket vlogging camera you can buy right now.
+The Sony ZV-1 is the most powerful pocket vlogging camera and one of the cameras for beginners you can buy right now.
 It takes the best video features of the Sony RX100 series, including its class-leading autofocus system, and combines them with design tweaks that make it ideal for shooting YouTube videos at home or on the move.

 Its main strength is the combination of a bright 24-70mm f/1.8-2.8 lens with Sony's Real-time tracking and Real-time Eye AF systems.
 Together with the ZV-1's 1-inch sensor, which is larger than those in today's smartphones, these make it easy to shoot high-quality vlogs with pleasing background blur and consistent focus.